SNUDerek/snuderek.github.com/resume.md

 **Intern English Instructor** (2007 – 2008)
 *Language Village English Conversation School, Fuji City, Japan*
-developed syllabus and curriculum, and taught conversational English classes to students of a variety of ages.
+developed syllabus and curriculum, and taught conversational English classes to students of a variety of ages (children to adult).

 ## Awards and Honors